Wesley-Nunes/image-compressor-app/README.md

 All media used in this app are free for usage, and the sources are credited below:

-- [octopus]("https://www.freepik.com/free-vector/cute-octopus-courier-holding-package-box-cartoon-vector-icon-illustration-animal-business-icon-concept-isolated-premium-vector-flat-cartoon-style_20340771.htm#page=2&query=cartoon%20octopus&position=20&from_view=search&track=ais&uuid=72e3dcf6-b9b6-4a30-888c-f3533a87547f") Image by catalyststuff on Freepik;
+- [Octopus](https://www.freepik.com/free-vector/cute-octopus-courier-holding-package-box-cartoon-vector-icon-illustration-animal-business-icon-concept-isolated-premium-vector-flat-cartoon-style_20340771.htm#page=2&query=cartoon%20octopus&position=20&from_view=search&track=ais&uuid=72e3dcf6-b9b6-4a30-888c-f3533a87547f) Image by catalyststuff on Freepik;
-- [fav icon]("https://www.freepik.com/free-vector/sticker-design-with-empty-box-closed-isolated_18184239.htm#query=package&position=4&from_view=search&track=sph&uuid=f4570466-bcf0-4125-a932-3cf513adbe11) Image by brgfx on Freepik.
+- [Fav icon](https://www.freepik.com/free-vector/sticker-design-with-empty-box-closed-isolated_18184239.htm#query=package&position=4&from_view=search&track=sph&uuid=f4570466-bcf0-4125-a932-3cf513adbe11) Image by brgfx on Freepik.

 ## <a name="license"></a>License